 Minute by minute: How loss taught me to manage my anxiety and start living again

 I was invited to give a talk for CreativeMornings St. Pete on January 19.
 The CreativeMornings global monthly theme was anxiety, a topic I’m well familiar with, for better or worse.
-The talk went well and people seemed to find my tips helpful, so I decided to share an edited version.
-Here’s video of the talk.
+The speech went well and people seemed to find my tips helpful, so I decided to share an edited version.
+Here’s video of my talk.

 Hello!
 I’m excited to be here today.
 This is actually my second CreativeMornings talk.
 I gave my first CreativeMornings speech in Atlanta back in 2012.
 I was 27 years old and felt way out of my league.
 I was super nervous!

 To be fair, I’m still nervous this time, but I’m a little more comfortable on stage than I was six years ago.
 So, you guys get to hear from relatively cool, calm and collected Katie.

 Before we dive in, I’ll tell you guys a little bit about me: My first job out of college was at CNN; I worked there for seven years.
 I worked in few different departments, but spent most of my time on the iReport team, the precursor to today’s social discovery team.
 I later went on to run iReport and manage a team of producers located in Atlanta and London.
 It was an exciting, creative and demanding job, and I learned a ton.